juspay/remote-development/README.md

 ### Deploying `vanjaram`

 Currently, we are managing a single NixOS machine called `vanjaram`.
-It does not use disk (see section below) yet.
+It does not use disko (see section below) yet.
 This is how we update its configuration:

 ```
 # SSH to vanjaram (via tailscale)